apache/samza/docs/startup/preview/index.md

 In the code above, `WikipediaApplication` is an application written with the [high level API](#high-level-api).

-Check out the [tutorial](/learn/tutorials/{{site.version}}/hello-samza-high-level-zk.html) to run this application with Zookeeper coordination on your machine now.
+Check out the [tutorial](/learn/tutorials/{{site.version}}/hello-samza-high-level-zk.html) to run this application with ZooKeeper coordination on your machine now.

 #### Deployment and Scaling
 You can deploy the application instances in any way you prefer.
-If using coordination service, you can add or remove instances at any time and the leader’s job coordinator (elected via the CoordinationService) will automatically recalculate the JobModel after the debounce time and apply it to the available processors.
+If using the coordination service, you can add or remove instances at any time and the leader’s job coordinator (elected via the CoordinationService) will automatically recalculate the JobModel after the debounce time and apply it to the available processors.
 So, to scale up your application, you simply start more processors.

 ### Known issues
 Take note of the following issues with the embedded deployment feature for the 0.13.0 release.
 They will be fixed in a subsequent release.